thecodearcher/twilio-verify-phone-number-verification/readme.md

 ## Testing Our Application

-Awesome! we are done with building our application, now let’s actually test it out.
-Open up your terminal and navigate to the project directory and run the following command
+Now that you are done with building the application, let’s test it out.
+Open up your console window and navigate to the project directory and run the following command:

     $ php artisan serve